Curiosity and wonder draw me into experimenting with art, music, and science. One of my favourite questions is, "What if... ?

 What is the Sound of One Heart Dancing?

 A multi-media exploration of improvisational dance.
 Collaboration with Helen Walsh, Jennie Grangel, Eoin Coffey, and Sandra Mogensen.
 This project is possible because of generous support from Alternative Kilkenny Arts, TASK Kilkenny, and a grant from Arts & Disability Ireland.
-Scheduled for exhibition, July-August, 2020.
+Scheduled for exhibition in July-August, 2020.

 Sonic Notation Orchestra

 Collaboration with other musicians and visual artists where we interpret each others' work from music to visual art and back.
-As the project unfolds, we're noticing patterns we would never have noticed, finding new tools for expression, and adding more layers and meaning to our work.
-Ongoing.
+As the project unfolds, we're noticing patterns we would never have noticed and discovering ways to add more layers of meaning to our work.
+Ongoing since July 2018.